Transgender personnel in the United States military: July 2017–2018

-Funding of surgical procedures

 In November 2017, the Defense Health Agency for the first time approved payment for sex reassignment surgery for an active-duty U.S. military service member.
 The patient, an infantry soldier who identifies as a woman, had already begun a course of treatment for gender reassignment.
 The procedure, which the treating doctor deemed medically necessary, was performed on November 14, 2017, at a non-military hospital, since military hospitals lacked the requisite surgical expertise.